matthiasn/clojure-system-book/manuscript/JournalStatus.md

 This section of the book will allow you to keep track of what I'm working on at any moment, what's going well (or not) and what to expect next.
 I will keep it updated frequently.

 ## Journal
+**Jan 28th to Jan 30th**: Rewrite of the UI chapters on the client side.

 **Jan 27th**: Rewrite of the State chapter.

 **Jan 26th:** Rewrite of the Communicator chapter.